splunk/public-o11y-docs/gdi/opentelemetry/logs-collector-splunk-tutorial/docker-compose.rst

 Add the logging services
 ========================

+Docker Compose deploys and manages the services used in ths tutorial.
 Inside the ``docker-compose.yml`` file, create the logging services and define the logs that they produce.

 .. code-block:: yaml